Sean-w94/atmos/article/article.md

 "build:app": "Browserify -t babelify -t riotify ./main.js -o build/app.js",
 ```

-We already know about Browserify and the Riotify transform.
+Browserify and the Riotify have already been covered.

-Babelify is another Browserify transform, that uses the [babel][]
-library to convert our ES6 code into ES5 code.
+Babelify is another Browserify transform that uses the [babel][] library to convert our ES6 code into ES5 code.

 On the server, `babel` itself is listed as dependency.